UCL/research-computing-with-cpp/06CodeQuality/sec03WritingQualityCode.md

 > Programs are meant to be read by humans and only incidentally for computers to execute

-If you leave this lesson with only the above quote from Donald Knuth burned into your brain, I'll be happy.
+If you leave this lesson with only the above quote from [Donald Knuth][wiki-dk] burned into your brain, I'll be happy.
 This section is about encouraging you to think about how you write C++ in a readable way.
 The more readable your code is, the easier it it to spot mistakes, add features, and generally maintain.
-Let's start with some truly terrible code (courtesy of [Katrina Ward](https://web.mst.edu/~price/cs53/code_example.html)):
+Let's start with some truly terrible code (courtesy of [Katrina Ward][kat-example]):

 ``` cpp
 // Kat